genomescale/assessing-mcmc-convergence/README.md

 ![alt text](images/concatenated_improved_trace.png "MCMC trace using an improved algorithm.")

-This improved algorithm was not able to switch between modes when used with five parameters, This is not surprising as convergence gets harder to achieve with more dimensions, illustrating the difficulty faced by developers of very highly dimensional phylogenetic methods.
+This improved algorithm was not able to switch between modes when applied to the five parameter analysis.
+This is not surprising as convergence gets harder to achieve with more dimensions, illustrating the difficulty faced by developers of very highly dimensional phylogenetic methods.

 ## Final note